bgmartins/Sat_Segment_Dataset_Generator/README.md

         }
     },
 /*
-* Defines the image size of the Tiles.
-You can choose between 256 or 512.
+* Defines the image size of the tiles.
 */
 	"map_api": {
 		"tile_size": 512